Gouri-Zade/Data-Science-Internship-Projects-The-Code-Clause/README.md

 ### Key Features
 * Data preprocessing and cleaning: The code includes data preprocessing techniques to handle missing values, remove duplicates, and ensure data consistency.
 This ensures that the recommendation system is built on reliable and accurate data.

-* Details Extraction from Features to Transformation: The code contains the data extraction process from features and converts to one feature for recommendations.
+* Details Extraction from Features to Transformation: The code contains the data extraction process from features and converts them to one feature for recommendations.

 * Machine Learning algorithms: The project incorporates various machine learning algorithms, such as content-based filtering, to build the recommendation system.
 The algorithms are implemented using Python and popular libraries like Pandas and Scikit-learn.